Pod Point

 PPC-18

-Charger indicates 'Meter Error' or 'Energy Meter Fault', smart billing or reporting not available
+Charger indicates 'Meter Error' or 'Energy Meter Fault', making smart billing or reporting unavailable.

 Internal Energy Meter Communication Failure